|

 said Smucker.
 All his e-mail goes to the consultant.
 There is no computer

 in the harness shop, so he doesn't see any spam.
 Not a single byte.
+DON'T-LET-THE-DOOR-HIT-YOU.COM:

 The Germans have a word for it: Schadenfreude.
 That's